rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DE: Until you know the types that are flowing through the program.
 I think a lot of implementations will be heap allocating, even 64-bit integers.
 Because if you have a pointer? on the stack that's a 64-bit pointer, you have to keep that separate in some way from the 64-bit integer.

-SYG: we are confusing two optimizations.
+SYG: We are confusing two optimizations.
 Int64 and BigInts are going to be the same because we need to allocate stuff.
 For V8 that's about the same amount of work.
 For SpiderMonkey, I think it will be more work, but only a little bit more.

 BT: That's the general message I heard as well.
 SLightly harder, but it's not worse enough that our first implementation will be pretty much on par with what int64 would have been.

-BE: e.g., 1.x for some fraction.
+BE: E.g., 1.x for some fraction.
 Where the variaous csat oeprations are used in asm.js etc, you could imagine have it compile to unboxed, etc. implementation.
 Is any implementor looking at that?

 SYG: SInce our asm.js is kind of ahead of time.
 Any engines that optimizes for asm.js has to kind of have that stuff anyway.
 The cast operator and the with operator...you realize it may not always be a constant, but it's not going to be a ?? big deal